danyeric123/Django-Portfolio-Blog/README.md

 ## Description
 This is a Django app that, when deployed, will display all the projects I have created and also has a significant blog portion to it.
+For the blog, you can click on the categories and get all of the posts from that category.
+You can also comment.

 ### Technologies and Languages Used
 - Django